AlternateEconomy/Ecommerce-business-analytics-Tableau/README.md

 Through this notebook, a couple of facets are illustrated:

 A. From the dataset we try to answer some important questions from sales data which include:
 i.
-Which is the most purchased product ii.
+Which is the most purchased product<br>
+ii.
 Which country purchases most products iii.
 Which product is most purchased by country - groups (where we create different groups of countries) iv.
 What is the avg. price movement through months (where we extract months from date)